beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 ### BeanDescriptor (5.3) <a id="bean_descriptor"></a>

-The following two method should be added to `javax.validation.metadata.BeanDescriptor`:
+The following two methods should be added to `javax.validation.metadata.BeanDescriptor`:

 	public interface BeanDescriptor extends ElementDescriptor {